 Deaf and Hearing impaired

-Disabled toilets are available in the Forum (to the left of library entrance), in Chapelfield Gardens and at St Margarets Church of Art (St Benedicts Str).
+Accessible toilets are available in the Forum (to the left of library entrance), in Chapelfield Gardens and at St Margarets Church of Art (St Benedicts Street).

 Standard toilets are also available in the Forum (to the left of library entrance), in Café Bar Marzano and next to the market.